NotSalH/SoftwareDev/README.md

     7. Under "Authentication Method", use default "Strong Password Encryption".
 Next.
     8. Under "Accounts and Roles", use root password `hydrogiraffe`.
 It should't matter that it is a weak password, this is just for class, not production.
 Next.
-    9. Under "Windows Service", use default `MySQL80` service name, but uncheck "Start the MyDql Derver at System Startup", so it is not using resources outside of this class's development.
+    9. Under "Windows Service", use default `MySQL80` service name, but uncheck "Start the MySql Server at System Startup", so it is not using resources outside of this class's development.
 Next.
     10. Under "Apply Configuration", click "Execute".
     11. Click "Finish".